thnguyendn/MPL_Trickle/README.md

 # MPL_Trickle

-This directory contains sources for modeling different elements in a Wireless Sensor Network (WSN) applying Trickle algorithm and generating interesting scenarios.
+This directory contains sources for modeling different elements in a Wireless Sensor Network (WSN) applying Trickle algorithm and generating scenarios.
 These scenarios are relevant to many elements in the network and are selected to illustrate interesting features in the WSN.

 Among these files, there is :
-- A .xlia extension(stands for eXecutable Language for Interaction & Assemblage) file (**MPL_modeling_T1.xlia**) for modeling a node and interactions between all nodes in topology T1
+- A .xlia extension(stands for eXecutable Language for Interaction & Assemblage) file (**MPL_Trickle/Updated_Topology1/MPL_T1.xlia**) for modeling nodes and interactions between them in a topology called T1
-- A workflow file (**workflow_All_Update_SEL1.sew**) for executing our heuristics to cover the sequence Sel1 detailed in the paper.
-This objective coverage finishes when all nodes in the topology are updated
+- A workflow file (**MPL_Trickle/Updated_Topology1/workflow_All_Update_SEL1.sew**) for executing our heuristics to cover the sequence Sel1.
+The objectif of this selector is to update all nodes in T1

 ## Getting Started